Area 51 Conspiracy Theories, and what goes on there?

-The Roswell Incident – a book published in 1980 by Charles Berlitz and William Moore, examined the 1947 incident in Roswell, New Mexico, a mysterious object blatantly covered by the media as a “flying saucer” but rejected by the military as a balloon.
+The Roswell Incident – a book published in 1980 about Area 51 secrets by Charles Berlitz and William Moore, examined the 1947 incident in Roswell, New Mexico, a mysterious object blatantly covered by the media as a “flying saucer” but rejected by the military as a balloon.
 In 1994, the government finally revealed that the object had been a nuclear surveillance balloon.

 Later, in 1987, Groom Lake, Area 51, one of this nation’s most secret testing centers, was built with the help of aliens themselves.
 After compiling a thoroughly researched history of the site from interviews and historical records, Jacobsen’s book says that fake alien teens crash-landed in New Mexico in the famous Roswell incident.
 The wreckage was brought back to Area 51.

 Recent investigations, between 2007 and 2012, investigated reports of flying saucers.
 None of these investigative work directly implicates or involves Area 51.
 Still, it’s easy to see how a gigantic, mysterious desert military zone can fuel speculation, especially when you know the government isn’t investigating aliens.

 Within reach of civilians, it has long been the center of a conspiracy between fans of aliens and people looking for UFOs.
 They believe that somewhere in the middle of the vast desert surface in Area 51, there is a heavily guarded underground laboratory where the government maintains and studies captured alien aircraft and possibly even the aliens themselves.